AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * Creating Reward-Maximization-Based Targeting Model

   * Might be the most terrible idea out of this list.
-However, I will not stop game designers from making them look smart.
+However, I will not stop game designers from making their games look smart.

     * You're basically doing a lot of exploration before it can hit a single player.
 Once that particular location is marked as "getting reward", it will might overfocus on it.